 Yes, you can get rid of most of the bed bugs by washing the mattress and other affected materials in hot water.
 You need to look everywhere, particularly in places that have fabric on them.
 For instance, taking the fabric off the baby’s car seat and washing it in hot water will get rid of most of the bed bugs there, but you still need to look at the seat itself to see if anything is stuck to it.

 Some people go more extreme and burn their mattress and anything else they find with bed bugs on it.
 That’s a surefire way to kill what’s there, but you don’t really know how far they have spread until you do a thorough search.
 You may never find all the eggs, though.

 Remember that fumigating, no matter how strong the chemical, may not be enough to kill these critters.
 They are very resilient and hide in places that fumes have a tough time reaching.

 Your best bet is to call in the exterminator to get rid of them for you, but unfortunately, even that may not be enough to fully remove the pests.

 Exterminators run into the same problems as you would.
-Yes, they have more powerful cleaning chemicals, but they still have trouble getting those chemicals into out-of- the-way places.
+Yes, they have more powerful cleaning chemicals to get mattress stains out, but they still have trouble getting those chemicals into out-of- the-way places.
 They a spray chemicals in each spot the bed bugs may be, but that’s incredibly time intensive and costly.